-It was a unique twist of fate that brought Douglas McGehe and his wife, Joan, to Hotel Julien Dubuque last month.
+It was a unique twist of fate that brought Douglas McGehe and his wife, Joan, back to Hotel Julien Dubuque.
 Upon overhearing a conversation about a bus tour headed to Dubuque and Galena while visiting the Fort Wayne Zoo in Indiana, Douglas eagerly inquired about reserving seats.
 “I was enchanted when I thought of the idea of going back to Dubuque,” Douglas said.
 “I called [them] right away and said, ‘What do I have to do?
 I want to go.’”

 Douglas and Joan, both of whom are actively involved in the Towne House community in Fort Wayne, Indiana, recall many fond memories of growing up in Dubuque.
 “You know, that’s where I met Joan,” Douglas said.
 “I graduated high school there.
 That’s where we were married.
 There are a lot of great memories to revisit for us in Dubuque.”